Help From Work

 Listening to music – fundraise for free

-Playing games – help scientists
+Playing games – feed the hungry

 Emailing – benefit sick children

 Show the world you’ve got attitude – that’s CC (Corporate Citizenship) attitude.
 Give an hour or two out of your employees workday to enable them to participate in some micro-actions that provide a clear benefit for the wider community at large.
 Improves company image and can help to reinforce brand loyalty!

 We’ve provided two free downloadable guides for you to acquaint yourself with the microvolunteering concept:

 From 1 to 30 minutes.
 Bite sized morsels of meaningful goodness, all squeezed within your lunch break!

 Invest in 2 hours worth of actions, for that extra bit of oomph to your employee volunteering programme!

 Change from people watching to people helping.
 Quick sub 10 minute actions to show you care on your commute to or from work!
 Wifi access required.